12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 • Improve your shopping experience: Unlike static ads, they don't force the visitor to a publisher’s website and hence don’t interrupt a visitor’s browsing experience.

-• Increase lead capture: Interactive ads will allow lead capture to take place outside of your e-Commerce site with lead form extensions within the ad.
+• Increase lead capture: Interactive ads will allow lead capture to take place outside of your eCommerce site with lead form extensions within the ad.

-• Increase CTR: Rich media ads have been proven to deliver a high click-through-rate, outperforming banner ads by 267%.
+• Increase CTR: Rich media ads have been proven to deliver a high click-through rate, outperforming banner ads by 267%.

 8. Retarget and re-engage your customers